 R – Rent

 It will be a lot easier to refinance your investment property if it is currently occupied by renters.
 The screening process for finding quality, long-term tenants should be a diligent one.
-For tips on finding quality tenants, check our our article How To Be a Landlord.
+We have tips for finding quality tenants, in our article How To Be a Landlord.

 R – Refinance